Syps/drake-words/README.md

 # Drake Words

-Drake Words ([@DrakeVocab](https://twitter.com/DrakeVocab)) is a cron job that tweets out interesting words, their definitions, and a randomly selected Drake GIF courtesy of [giphy.com](http://giphy.com/).
+Drake Words ([@DrakeVocab](https://twitter.com/DrakeVocab)) is a bot that tweets out interesting words, their definitions, and a randomly selected Drake GIF courtesy of [giphy.com](http://giphy.com/).

 ## FAQs